Sophie's World: Plot summary

 Having finished the book, Hilde decides to help Sophie and Alberto get revenge on her father.
-Alberto and Sophie cannot interact with anything in the real world and cannot be seen by anyone but other fictional characters.
+Alberto and Sophie can interact only weakly with items in Albert Knag's world and cannot be seen by anyone but other fictional characters.
 A woman from Grimms' Fairy Tales gives them food before they prepare to witness Knag's return to Lillesand, Hilde's home.

 While at the airport, Knag receives notes from Hilde set up at shops and gateways, instructing him on items to buy.
 He becomes increasingly paranoid as he wonders how Hilde is pulling the trick off.
 When he arrives back home, Hilde has forgiven him now that he has learned what it is like to have his world interfered with.
 Alberto and Sophie listen as Knag tells Hilde about one last aspect of philosophy—the universe itself.
 He tells her about the Big Bang and how everything is made up of the same material, which exploded outward at the beginning of time.
 Hilde learns that when she looks at the stars she is actually seeing into the past.
 Sophie makes a last effort to communicate with her by hitting her and Knag with a wrench.
-Knag does not feel anything, but Hilde feels as though a gadfly stung her, and can hear Sophie's whispers.
+Knag feels nothing, but Hilde feels as though a gadfly stung her, and can hear Sophie's whispers.
 Sophie wishes to ride in the rowboat but Alberto reminds her that, as they are not real people, they cannot manipulate objects.
 In spite of this, Sophie manages to untie the rowboat and they ride out onto the lake, immortal and invisible to all but a few.
 Hilde, inspired and mesmerized by philosophy and reconnected with her father, goes out to get the boat back.